semantic-flow/sflo/documentation/faq.reference-iri-choices.md

 ### Example

-This example uses two absolute IRIs, one using the "ex:" prefix for the example.com authority:
+This example uses two absolute IRIs, one using the "ex:" prefix for the example.com authority, and one referring to an external domain.

 ```ttl
 @prefix ex: <https://example.com/> .